filecoin-project/specs-actors/docs/post-mortem-jan-21.md

 There were no instances of this error being exploited.
 We quietly mitigated the issue in the release of Lotus 1.1.3 Nov 13 2020, by changing the VerifyConsensusFault syscall implementation to require the offending blocks’ signers to be the worker key of the receiving actor.
 An exploitation at this point would have caused a fork between participants running 1.1.3 and earlier versions.
 The mitigation was considered to be in effect only after Lotus 1.2 was released, which included the network version 7 upgrade (code released Nov 18th 2020 and network upgrade at epoch 265200), and thus forced all participants to be running code containing the workaround.

-We implemented the public fix implemented in [#1314](https://github.com/filecoin-project/specs-actors/pull/1314) on 3 December 2020, which will be launched into the network with actors v3 (estimated early February 2021).
+We implemented the public fix implemented in [#1314](https://github.com/filecoin-project/specs-actors/pull/1314) on 3 December 2020, which will be launched into the network with actors v3 (estimated early March 2021).

 ### Origins

 The ReportConsensusFault method was originally implemented and reviewed in non-executable code in an earlier version of the Filecoin spec as [#789](https://github.com/filecoin-project/specs/pull/789) on 9 Jan 2020 in the storage power actor.
 This [implementation](https://github.com/filecoin-project/specs/blob/218d29ac6c48c342f41ec001787bc158f35e9a35/src/actors/builtin/storage_power/storage_power_actor_code.go#L193-L251) was incomplete, skipping any mechanism to inspect block headers.
-As a result of [discussio](https://github.com/filecoin-project/specs/pull/789#discussion_r364113492)n, the target (“slashee”) address was taken as an external parameter that was not verified as corresponding with evidence.
+As a result of [discussion](https://github.com/filecoin-project/specs/pull/789#discussion_r364113492), the target (“slashee”) address was taken as an external parameter that was not verified as corresponding with evidence.
 The runtime contained no block-header fault verification method.
 Spec code had no tests.

 Thanks to review we removed this unverified parameter in [#231](https://github.com/filecoin-project/specs-actors/pull/231) on 6 March, after the VerifyConsensusFault syscall existed.
 In this [implementation](https://github.com/filecoin-project/specs-actors/blob/64ac74fb1cb16077b90715f718a746d55b978deb/actors/builtin/power/power_actor.go#L470-L519), the fault target returned by VerifyConsensusFault identified the offending miner, thus fixing the issue.
 There were no tests for this method, and #231 didn’t add any.